thoughtbot/paperclip/README.md

 directory specified by the `:path` option to `has_attached_file`.
 By default, this location is `:rails_root/public/system/:class/:attachment/:id_partition/:style/:filename`.
-This location was chosen because, on standard Capistrano deployments, the `public/system` directory is symlinked to the app's shared directory, meaning it will survive between deployments.
+This location was chosen because, on standard Capistrano deployments, the `public/system` directory can be symlinked to the app's shared directory, meaning it survives between deployments.
 For example, using that `:path`, you may have a file at

     /data/myapp/releases/20081229172410/public/system/users/avatar/000/000/013/small/my_pic.png